jessbringlarsen/springboot-exploration/deployment/README.md

 It is a [Maven](https://maven.apache.org/) based project, so you can open this project with any Maven compatible Java IDE to build and run tests.

+## Setup

+Make sure to align the CDK version with the installed AWS CDK cli version.

 ## Useful commands

  * `mvn package`     compile and run tests